We currently do not accept applications from 16-18 year old people. Thank you for your understanding.

 We have a variety of roles during the day and evening for volunteers to support our patients with hydration and nutrition.
 These task range from delivering meals and chatting with patients over dinnertime, to supporting with feeding for patients recovering from arm/shoulder surgery.

-This volunteer role is deal for those who “want to give back” and support people but who need a reason to be on the ward!
+This volunteer role is deal for those who “want to give back” and support patients and staff and see how a ward functions.

 Please contact: